Skip to content

 Output Path Tokens

-When specifying a ROM writing command you have to specify an --output <path> directory. igir has a few replaceable "tokens" that can be referenced in the --output <path> directory value.
+When specifying a ROM writing command, you have to specify an --output <path> directory.
+Igir has a few replaceable "tokens" that can be referenced in the --output <path> directory path.
 This can aid in sorting ROMs into a more complicated directory structure.

-See output path tokens for other options that will further sort your ROMs into subdirectories.
+See output path options for other options that will further sort your ROMs into subdirectories.

 igir copy extract ^